 An attorney's first job in a slip and fall case is to get the attention of the defendant and the insurance company, who might not take a self-represented claimant all that seriously.
 But since these cases usually boil down to liability and damages, let's take a closer look at how a lawyer's assistance can be crucial on these key issues.

-In order to get your case in a position to be settled or go to trial, you have to prove liability.
-This means that you and your lawyer have to prove that, more likely than not, the defendant was negligent, and that the defendant's negligence played a part in causing your injury.
-This is often straightforward in a car accident case, but can be far more subtle and complex in a slip and fall case.
+In order to get your slip and fall case in a position to reach a fair settlement or go to trial, you and your lawyer have to be ready to prove that, more likely than not, the property owner was negligent, and that that negligence played a big part in causing your injury.

-The first thing that the lawyer needs to do is to confirm with you how your injury occurred.
-Falls happen very quickly, and many people do not understand exactly how they went from going up or down stairs to being on the ground and injured.
+The first thing your lawyer will do is investigate exactly how your injury occurred.
+Falls happen very quickly, and many people do not understand exactly how they went from walking down a store aisle (or walking down a flight of stairs) to being on the ground and injured.

-Here is an example.
-Let's say that you fell down some stairs.
-But that is just the beginning of the inquiry.
-How did you fall down the stairs?
-Which foot missed the stairs?
+Let's say you fell down some stairs.
+That's just the beginning of the inquiry.
+Did your foot miss a step?
 What were you wearing on your feet?
 Were you holding onto the handrail?
 What, if anything, were you carrying?
 Which hand were you carrying it in?
-Were you on the phone?
-Were you texting?
 Did your foot trip or slip?
 Where were you looking while you were going down the stairs?

-But all of this just addresses the physics of how you fell.
-Now the attorney has to figure out how to hold the defendant legally responsible for your fall.
-Here are some possibilities for why you fell:
+All of this information is critical, but it only addresses how you fell.
+Now the attorney has to figure out how to hold the defendant legally responsible for your slip and fall.
+So:

-A good lawyer will examine the scene, discuss all of these possibilities and more with you, and help you to figure out exactly why and how you fell.
-Then he/she will review the applicable state, federal, and local laws to determine if the condition of the premises violated any of those laws and retain an expert witness, if necessary, to testify as to the defendant's negligence.
+A good lawyer will examine the scene, discuss all of these possibilities and more with you, and determine exactly why and how you fell.
+The liability investigation will also incude review of applicable state, federal, and local laws to determine if property conditions violated any statute or regulation.
+Your attorney will also consult and retain experts as necessary, to bolster your position.